uhasker/getting-things-done-in-next-js/src/chapter3/02-an-http-primer.md

 > Often, the term "server" is also used to refer to the actual machine the software is running on.

+The distinction between a client and a server is extremely important, because the location of our code (i.e. whether it's on the client or the server) will determine _what features we can use_.
+We alredy mentioned this in the JavaScript chapter.

+For example, if your code runs on the client, you don't have access to the filesystem etc.
+But you do have access to the browser features.
+For example, you could add a new element, get the size of the browser windows etc.

+If your code runs on the server, you do have access to the filesystem, but you no longer have access to the browser features.
+You quite logically can't get the size of the browser window on the server.

+This also means that we will often need to transmit data from the client to the server (and the other way around).
-When writing a web application, the most common way to get data from a server to a client and vice versa is by using the HTTP procotol.
+When writing a web application, the most common way to do so is by using the HTTP procotol.
-HTTP is a **request/response protocol**, i.e. HTTP clients send requests to an HTTP server and receive a response in return.
+HTTP is a **request/response protocol**, i.e. HTTP clients send requests to an HTTP server and receive responses in return.

-You have in fact already used the HTTP protocol.
+> You have in fact already used the HTTP protocol.
-Every time you browse the internet, HTTP requests are sent under the hood.
+> Pretty much every time you browse the internet, HTTP requests are sent under the hood.

+The usual request-response lifecycle looks like this:

+The user interacts with your web application, e.g. by submitting a form, clicking a button etc.

+The client then send an HTTP request to the server that contains information about resources to retrieve, data to send etc.

+The server receives the request, reads its data and then performs appropriate calculations, database queries and so on.
+Afterwards, the server creates a response and sends it back to the client.

+Finally, the client looks at the response and determines how to update the UI (user interface).

 We should mention that nowadays developers rarely use plain HTTP in production.
 Instead, they use HTTPS, which is encrypted HTTP.